Teluk Bahang: Tourist attractions

-The Penang National Park, gazetted in 2003, spans 2562 ha of the northwestern tip of Penang Island and is the smallest national park in the world.
+The Penang National Park, gazetted in 2003, spans 2562 ha of the northwestern tip of Penang Island and has incorrectly been called the smallest national park in the world.
 It encompasses mangrove swamps and rainforest interspersed with hiking trails, as well as beaches such as Monkey Beach and Kerachut Beach.
 One of the hiking trails leads to the Muka Head Lighthouse, which is situated at the northwestern tip of the island.
 The forest reserve is home to over 600 species of flora and fauna.